 - Click the Review tab, and configure your approvers.

-- Click the Sign tab.
-You can define whether the user who submits the launch form will be automatically redirected to the Click-to-Accept page (or the verification page if enabled).
+- For Click-to-Accept workflows, you can define whether the user who submits the launch form will be automatically redirected to the Click-to-Accept page (or the verification page if enabled).
 This is useful if the launch form submitter is expected to be the signer.
 This setting is only available for Click-to-Accept workflows that have no approvers.
 If you want to require signer verification:

 - Select Require signer verification for signers located under the Acceptance request trigger section.